 Given the technological and implementation benefits afforded by satellite communications networks, we believe that the market for satellite communications products and services will continue to grow.
-In particular, according to a 2021 report from Northern Sky Research, or NSR, a leading international telecom market research and consulting firm, the revenue growth for enterprise and Cellular backhaul, or CBH, segments in GEO/NGSO, is expected to grow at a compounded annual growth rate, or CAGR, of 14% through 2029.
+According to a 2022 report from Northern Sky Research, or NSR, a leading international telecom market research and consulting firm, the revenue growth for broadband equipment (VSAT, Antennas and RF Chains), is expected to grow at a compounded annual growth rate, or CAGR, of 18% through 2029.

-Further, according to a 2021 NSR report, aggregated satellite capacity has grown significantly in recent years and is forecasted to grow further in the coming years.
+Further, according to a 2022 NSR report, aggregated satellite capacity has grown significantly in recent years and is forecasted to grow further in the coming years.
 According to the report, the growing availability of satellite capacity has resulted in significant reduction in the cost of satellite capacity.